 The first leaves will be falling soon.
 These need to be collected and preferably composted into leaf mould.

 Improve the soil around trees, shrubs and perennials before winter arrives by lightly forking and mulching with compost.
+Make sure that the ground in the border doesn't become too dry, clematis, camellias and hydrangeas will benefit from the occasional soaking even if it is just washing up water.

 Give existing lawns an autumn feed, lengthen the cut and aerate with a garden fork, repair bare patches using good quality seed.